 For parents, when we’ve (in the past) uploaded photos more than once per day, they’ve told us stories about refreshing the feed multiple times a day to see if they can get a glimpse of their child.

-This summer, in addition to capturing photos at special events like Big Campfire (skit night) and the dance, our photographers will be assigned to take photos of each cabin at ONE activity per week.
+In addition to capturing photos at special events like Big Campfire (skit night) and the dance, our photographers will be assigned to take photos of each cabin at ONE activity per week.
 Your child’s activity photos could be from the beginning of the week or the end of the week, and we cannot take requests for photos at a specific activity.
 You may go several days without seeing any photos of your child.
 Or, you may see your child pop up in a lot of photos from different special events.

 Parents should see the photos as a bonus, not something expected or judge whether or not there were enough photos of their child.
 It’s about the memories for the child, not the amount of photos.